tsgates/arch-wiki-markdown/wiki/Zsh.md

 read from /etc/zsh/zshrc and then $ZDOTDIR/.zshrc.
 Finally, if the shell is a login shell, /etc/zsh/zlogin and $ZDOTDIR/.zlogin are read.

+See also the STARTUP/SHUTDOWN FILES section of man zsh.

 Uninstallation
 --------------

-If you decide that Zsh is not the shell for you and you want to return to Bash, you must first change the default shell, before removing the Zsh package.
+Change the default shell back to bash or csh or whatever, before removing the Zsh package.

-Warning: Failure to follow the below procedures will result in all kinds of problems.
+Warning:Failure to follow the below procedures will result in all kinds of problems: users will no longer have a working shell program.

 Paste the following command in terminal as root: